cylc/cylc-doc/src/user-guide/writing-suites.rst

    ``T00`` is an example of ``[date-time]``, with an inferred 1 day period and no limit.

-Where some or all *date-time* information is omitted, it is inferred to be relative to the initial date-time cycle point.
+Where some or all date-time information is omitted, it is inferred to be relative to the :term:`initial cycle point`.
 For example, ``T00`` by itself would mean the next occurrence of midnight that follows, or is, the initial cycle point.
 Entering ``+PT6H`` would mean 6 hours after the initial cycle point.
 Entering ``-P1D`` would mean 1 day before the initial cycle point.
-Entering no information for the *date-time* implies the initial cycle point date-time itself.
+Entering no information for the date-time implies the initial cycle point date-time itself.

-Where the *interval* is omitted and some (but not all) *date-time* information is omitted, it is inferred to be a single unit above the largest given specific *date-time* unit.
+Where the interval is omitted and some (but not all) date-time information is omitted, it is inferred to be a single unit above the largest given specific date-time unit.
 For example, the largest given specific unit in ``T00`` is hours, so the inferred interval is 1 day (daily), ``P1D``.

-Where the *limit* is omitted, unlimited cycling is assumed.
+Where the limit is omitted, unlimited cycling is assumed.
 This will be bounded by the final cycle point's date-time if given.

-Another supported form of ISO 8601 recurrence is:
+Another supported form of ISO8601 :term:`recurrence` is:
 ``R[limit?]/[interval]/[date-time]``.
-This form uses the *date-time* as the end of the cycling sequence rather than the start.
+This form uses the date-time as the end of the cycling sequence rather than the start.
 For example, ``R3/P5D/20140430T06`` means:

 .. code-block:: none